Preventing Canine Heatstroke: Important Tips for Dog Owners

 Indoor play or training sessions

 When the weather is hot and potentially dangerous for your dog, consider engaging in indoor play or training sessions.
-Use interactive toys, puzzle games, or practice obedience training to keep your dog mentally stimulated and entertained.
+Use interactive toys, puzzle games, or practice to keep your dog mentally stimulated and entertained.
 Indoor activities provide a safe and controlled environment, minimizing the risk of heatstroke.

 Water activities can help cool down